haipinglu/my-hugo-academic-web/content/authors/peizhen-bai/_index.md

 - Research Staff and Students
 ---

 Peizhen started his PhD in January 2021.
 He did his MSc dissertation on context-aware recommender systems with Haiping and was Haiping's first student winning the best dissertation award in the department.
 He works on graph representation learning models for real-world drug discovery, in collaboration with an AstraZeneca team led by Bino John.
-See [his Google Scholar page](https://scholar.google.com/citations?user=Xj0GCwYAAAAJ&hl=en) for his publications.
+See [his homepage](https://peizhenbai.me/) for more information.